NeuroTechX/studentclubs/pages/pages-root-folder/index.md

 header: no

 widget1:
+  title: "Clubs"
+  url: '/clubs/'
+  image: clubs-thumb.jpg
+  text: 'Learn about the Student Clubs currently involved with NeuroTechX.'

+widget2:
+  title: "Competition"
+  url: '/competition/'
+  image: getstarted-thumb.jpg
+  text: 'Discover the two challenges of the NTX competition 2017.'

+widget3:
   title: "Get Started"
   url: '/get-started/'
   image: getstarted-thumb.jpg
   text: 'Get on the right track toward making your own Student Club.'

-widget2:
+widget4:
-  title: "Clubs"
+  title: "Curriculum"
-  url: '/clubs/'
+  url: '/curriculum/'
   image: clubs-thumb.jpg
-  text: 'Learn about the Student Clubs currently involved with NeuroTechX.'

-widget3:
+  text: 'What do a new student clubs should focus on?'

+widget5:
   title: "FAQ"
   url: '/FAQ/'
   image: faq-thumb.jpg
   text: 'See here for a list of Frequently Asked Questions.'

 #
 # Use the call for action to show a button on the frontpage
 #